 Lionheart is a really solid talent, which enhances Varian's self-healing if Lion's Fang hits enemy Heroes.
 This is particularly useful against team compositions that feature multiple melee Heroes, since they are usually easier to hit.

 Second Wind's reliable self-healing can often be a lifesaver when Varian charges into the enemy team's ranks, especially if there are no Blinds to prevent him from landing Basic Attacks.
-Due to the fact that Second Wind scales with Varian's maximum health and not his Attack Damage, the talent usually nets most value if paired with Taunt.
+Due to the fact that Second Wind scales with Varian's maximum health and not his Attack Damage, the talent becomes quite strong if paired with Taunt.

 Victory Rush can be an unreliable talent, since it only works if you have enemy Minions or Monsters nearby.
 However, especially on maps like Braxis Holdout or Infernal Shrines, lowering the cooldown near Map Objectives, such as Skeletal Guardians or Zergs is an easy thing to do.
 All in all, we find that Victory Rush can be a good situational choice on those maps, while being an underwhelming talent on maps like Sky Temple or Cursed Hollow that do not feature any Monsters at all.